Part II: Identity Thesis

 The central debates in philosophy of mind:

-- Chalmers’ Hard Problem (1995): The explanatory gap between physical processes and phenomenal experience.
-I think this gap results from a category error, not a genuine ontological divide.
+• Chalmers’ Hard Problem (1995): The explanatory gap between physical processes and phenomenal experience.
+The framework here treats this gap as a category error, not a genuine ontological divide.

-- Nagel’s “What Is It Like” (1974): The subjective character of experience.
-I’ll formalize this as intrinsic cause-effect structure—what the system is for itself.
+• Nagel’s “What Is It Like” (1974): The subjective character of experience.
+Formalized here as intrinsic cause-effect structure — what the system is for itself.

-- Jackson’s Knowledge Argument (1982): Mary the colorblind scientist.
-My reinterpretation: Mary gains access to a new scale of description, not new facts about the same scale.
+• Jackson’s Knowledge Argument (1982): Mary the colorblind scientist.
+Reinterpreted: Mary gains access to a new scale of description, not new facts about the same scale.

-- Eliminativism (Churchland, 1981; Dennett, 1991): Consciousness as illusion.
-I reject this—the illusion would itself be experiential, hence self-refuting.
+• Eliminativism (Churchland, 1981; Dennett, 1991): Consciousness as illusion.
+Rejected — the illusion would itself be experiential, hence self-refuting.

-- Panpsychism (Chalmers, 2015; Goff, 2017): Experience as fundamental.
-I accept a version: cause-effect structure at any scale that takes/makes differences has a form of “being like.”
+• Panpsychism (Chalmers, 2015; Goff, 2017): Experience as fundamental.
+A version of this is accepted here: cause-effect structure at any scale that takes/makes differences has a form of “being like.”

 The Standard Formulation